AfnanElhussini/Attendance-System-CST/Readme.md

     - Admin can do what an user or subadmin can do with more features
     - Admin can also take attendance + make excuses for employees

-    - Only admin can view all data for all users (attendance  , absence , late , excuses , username) in form of datatable and in a more easy way like in charts
+    - Only admin can view all data for all users (attendance  , absence , lateness , excuses , username) in form of datatable and in a more easy way like in charts

     - Admin can download reports for all users with their statistics charts as a PDF